Gokul-Raja84/My-Resume/README.md

 ## Acknowledgments

-- Thank you to the open-source community for providing the amazing tools used in this project.
+Thanks to the open-source community for the tools used in this project.